PrincetonUniversity/gpu_programming_intro/02_cuda_toolkit/README.md

 ## cuDNN

-There is also the CUDA Deep Neural Net library.
+There is also the [CUDA Deep Neural Net](https://developer.nvidia.com/cudnn) (cuDNN) library.
 It is external to the NVIDIA CUDA Toolkit and is used with TensorFlow, for instance, to provide GPU routines for training neural nets.

 ## Conda Installations